 1) Your team must have access to personal / focus space

 For better or for worse, open offices are here to stay.
 Workers must have access to private and quiet spaces to contend with nonstop client calls, sales calls, internal meetings, visits, and even the music a neighbor is playing.
 Depending on the size or growth of your team, you may need more than just one or two conference rooms.
 Consider adding huddle rooms for smaller meetings or for people to have an opportunity to really dig in and get their work done without distractions or interruptions that are par for the course in any office environment.

 Your employees should be proud of where they come to work each day and you better believe they talk about it.
 You don’t have to be Google to provide your people with a reason to love your space.
 Taking care to include simple amenities can go a long way here.
 A person’s surroundings play a direct role in performance.
 In fact, if you give them a dark and depressing place to work, they will most likely work in that mindset.
 But consider a bright, open office that conveys the culture and welcomes employees into the space with opportunities to share, have fun, and learn.
 We are products of our environment, after all!

 3) The layout drives how your teams interact and collaborate (or don’t)

 You must present opportunities for people in different departments to get to know each other.
 Engineering should have friends and contacts in sales and vice versa.
 This critical component of your culture makes it easier for teams to feel comfortable asking questions, cross-training, stepping up to help, and taking a more active role in the business.

 4) Use your office space to attract & retain top talent

-You'll end up switching your mindset on hiring from trying to sell them on joining you to deciding if they are the right fit.
+You’ll end up switching your mindset on hiring from trying to sell them on joining you in deciding if they are the right fit.
 What a hiring advantage!